Porsche Panamera hybrid engines, drive & performance

 Porsche Panamera hybrid 0-62mph, top speed and acceleration

-No Panamera hybrid is slow: the 'entry-level' 4 E-Hybrid completes the 0-62mph sprint in 4.6 seconds and even the long-wheelbase Executive model only adds a tenth of a second to that time.
+No Panamera hybrid is slow; the 'entry-level' 4 E-Hybrid completes the 0-62mph sprint in just 4.6 seconds.
 Top speed for the 4 E-Hybrid is 172mph, so it barely breaks sweat at the UK motorway limit.

 True push-you-back-in-your-seat acceleration is the preserve of the Turbo S E-Hybrid, however.
 With just over 670bhp on tap, the range-topper scorches from 0-62mph in just 3.4 seconds, which is supercar-fast.
 Find a long enough private track or quiet stretch of German autobahn and the Turbo will keep going all the way to 192mph.